Appleseed/learn/index.rst

-Welcome to the Appleseed Portal Learn Documentation
+Welcome to the Appleseed Portal Documentation
 =======================================================

 `Appleseed <http://www.github.com/Appleseed/Portal>`_ is an open source Web Application and Content Management System